hmlongco/Resolver/Documentation/Names.md

 ```
 You can still use `String` to register and resolve your instances, though raw string paramaters will probably become deprecated in a future instance of Resolver.

+*Name spaces are based on a PR concept submitted by [Artem K./DesmanLead](https://github.com/DesmanLead).*

 ## Example: Mocking Data